NHL 96: Gameplay

-Modes of play
+Modes

 NHL 96 features six modes of gameplay: Regular Game, Playoffs, Playoffs Best of 7, Season, Shootout, and Transactions; the Playoffs, Playoffs Best of 7 and Shootout modes are absent from the SNES version.
 The Regular Game mode is a single exhibition game in which the player can play against computer-controlled or human opponents.
 In the default Playoffs mode, eight teams from each conference engage in a single-game-elimination tournament.
 The Playoffs Best-of-7 mode is a closer reflection of the real-life NHL playoffs.
 The Season mode is a play-through of an entire 84-game season, complete with a best-of-7 playoff tournament and season-end awards ceremony.
 In the Shootout mode, the player can practice their penalty shot technique in a five-round shootout contest between any two teams.

 In the Transactions mode, the player assumes the role of a general manager and creates, trades, and releases players, and signs free agents.
 The player can create and edit up to 19 new players and add them to a pool of free agents.
-The free agent pool is formed from all unassigned players, which includes newly-created players and existing players who have been released from their team's roster.
+The free agent pool is formed from all unassigned players, which includes newly created players and existing players who have been released from their team's roster.
 Created players can be named and customized by team position, stick handedness, body weight, jersey number, and a series of attributes that can be configured using a limited number of points.
 When trading players, multiple players can be involved at a time, but no more than three from a team per transaction.
 Any attempt to stack a team will be rejected.
 Each team's roster must carry between 17 and 27 players, including two or three goalies.